mariko-poyo/capstone/README.md

 * Board_data.json updated.
 * Navigation bar is working now.

+**Current Commit:**
+* Memory operations are now generally working.
+Functionalities are fully implemented for backend.
+* Set suggestedMax/Min from 40 to 75 for y-axis in board chart.
+* Fixed some of the terminal output format.
+Reduced log.

 **TODO:**
 * Finish protocol for setThreshold.
-* Memory operation interface on frontend.
+* ~Memory operation interface on frontend.~ Improve for long read/write memory operations.
 * Complete command log logic.
 * History page design.
 * Time chart and dashboard should handle offline events.